JJBrito/word_counter/README.md

 # Installation
 - Make sure you have Python installed on your system.
-- Install the necessary dependencies using the following command:
+- At the prompt of your preference, install the necessary dependencies using the following commands:
+ . import string
+ . import PySimpleGUI as sg

 # Usage
 - Run the word_counter.py script using the following command: